Profile

 1997 Held the first concert in Tokyo (at Tokyoyamate Church).

-1998 Held a concert at Changchun Methodist Church, Seoul, Korea.
+1998 Concert at Changchun Methodist Church, Seoul, Korea.

 2000 George Lewis Discography Concert at Mahogany Hall (in celebration of his 100th birthday).